 You must sign on to the TC system using your student name and password.
 You will then see the computer home page.
 Using the mouse, click on the Chemistry Lessons icon.
 You should see a screen labeled at the top: "Comprehensive Chemistry CD-ROM."
 Follow directions from here on.
 The course name is CHEM 2323.
 When you are asked for your name, use your last name only.
 You will be asked for a password.
 Type in whatever you wish to use.
 The first time you sign on, you will be asked to repeat the password for verification.
 That will be the password you must use from then on.
 Please do not forget your password.
-If you do, I can go in and change it, but it would be nice if you wouldn't forget it in the first place.
+If you do, I can go in, erase it and let you choose a new password, but it would be nice if you wouldn't forget it in the first place.
 The computer keeps track of the tutorials you have completed and I will record those totals at the end of the semester.